 Where an incursion occurs on privately owned land the landowner will have to take action to evict the group themselves.
 In many cases this can be undertaken fairly quickly.

 It is possible to apply for an injunction to prevent unauthorised encampments on specified areas of public land.
 Injunctions are expensive to obtain and must be justified based on evidence of past problems and disruption caused.
-The Council currently has an injunction in place preventing unauthorised encampments on the Naze at Walton.
-This injunction runs until October 2016 and was sought jointly with Essex Wildlife Trust to protect the Naze whilst the new visitor centre was being constructed.
-Annually the Council applies for an injunction to cover a week long period both before and after the Clacton Airshow.
+Annually the Council applies for an injunction to cover a period both before and after the Clacton Airshow.
+For 2017 the injunction runs from Friday 18th August to Wednesday 30th August.
+Details of the injunction are here.
 Prior to obtaining the injunction there had been some disruption to the Airshow preparations as a result of unauthorised encampments in seafront areas.
 This could have had significant financial and safety implications for such a major tourism event.

 The area does not experience a high enough level of encampments that would justify an application for a year round injunction and such an injunction if sought could only be for a limited time period.
 If you would like further information/clarification concerning the above or wish to report a new unauthorised incursion pleas contact: